17-year-old suspected in South Land Park woman's killing

 He told ABC10 that he is in shock about what has happened.

-“She was a doting parent," he said.
-"She loved her son, she made many sacrifices for him, and she didn’t deserve what happened to her,” McKneely said.
+“She was a doting parent," McKneely said.
+"She loved her son, she made many sacrifices for him, and she didn’t deserve what happened to her."

 The couple lived at the apartment with the victim’s teenage son, 17, who neighbors said they saw over the weekend detained by police and with scratches on his face.